AdobeDocs/aem-forms-automated-conversion-service.en/help/prefill-submit-forms-automated-forms-conversion-service.md

 ### Use database, OData, or any third-party service as the data source {#sqldatasource}

 Use Case: You generate an adaptive form with no data binding using the Automated Forms Conversion service and configure MYSQL database as the data source.
-You bind the adaptive form fields to form data model entities manually and use the **Form Data Model Prefill Service** option to prefill field values.
-You use the **Submit using Form Data Model** option to submit the adaptive form.
+You bind the adaptive form fields to form data model entities manually and use the **[!UICONTROL Form Data Model Prefill Service]** option to prefill field values.
+You use the **[!UICONTROL Submit using Form Data Model]** option to submit the adaptive form.

 Before executing the use case:

 * [Configure MySQL database as the data source](https://helpx.adobe.com/experience-manager/6-5/forms/using/configure-data-sources.html#configurerelationaldatabase)
 * [Create the form data model](https://helpx.adobe.com/experience-manager/6-5/forms/using/work-with-form-data-model.html)

-Based on the use case, create the **loanapplication** form data model and bind read service argument to a **Literal** value.
+Based on the use case, create the **loanapplication** form data model and bind read service argument to a **[!UICONTROL Literal]** value.
 The phone number literal value must be of one of the records configured in the **applicant** schema of the MySQL database.
 The services use the value as an argument to fetch details from the data source.
-You can also select [User Profile Attribute or Request Attribute](https://helpx.adobe.com/experience-manager/6-5/forms/using/work-with-form-data-model.html#bindargument) from the **Binding To** drop-down list
+You can also select [User Profile Attribute or Request Attribute](https://helpx.adobe.com/experience-manager/6-5/forms/using/work-with-form-data-model.html#bindargument) from the **[!UICONTROL Binding To]** drop-down list

 ![Configure form data model](assets/configure_model_object.png)